c4spar/cliffy-manual/command/help.md

 # Auto generated help

-The help information is auto-generated based on the information you have defined on your command's.
+The help information is auto-generated based on the information you have defined on your commands.
 The name, version, description, meta informations, options, commands, environment variables and examples are displayed in the help.

 To display the help you can invoke the [help option](#help-option) (`-h` or